neznajko/dp/mediator/README.md

         void notify( Event e );
     }
 ```
-And it looks much like the *Observer Patter*.
+And it looks much like the *Observer Pattern*.
 The one difference
 I can think of is that in a system without *Mediator Pattern* the
 elements have many-to-many relations, and the mediator establishes
 one-to-many relations, which is the *Observer Pattern*, but in the